carloslopdev/site/content/posts/coordinates.md

 I’m putting the controller down for now; this treacherous boss is giving me trouble.
 Next time I play, I’ll take it down.
 For now, I’m going to read a bit and get ready for bed.

-hese are my coordinates.
+These are my coordinates.
 The only ones that matter to me.